sgbaird/sgbaird/README.md

 ### Hi there 👋

 A popular logging saying goes "give me six hours to chop down a tree and I will spend the first four sharpening the axe."
-Unlike chopping down a tree, research skills are often transferable to other "research trees".
+Unlike an axe which dulls with each blow, research skills are often transferable to other "research trees".
 Eventually, axes are replaced by chainsaws and chainsaws by [tigercats](https://www.tigercat.com/), where tasks that once took hours and days now take only minutes and seconds.

 - 🔭 I’m currently working on [guided diffusion generative models](https://github.com/sparks-baird/palette-dft-relaxation-surrogate)
 - 🌱 I’m currently learning [PyScaffold](https://pyscaffold.org/en/stable/) and related best practice workflows